-We expect our marketing and advertising expenses to increase in absolute dollars on a quarterly basis, as well as a percentage of total revenue during the remainder of 2008 compared to the three months ended March 31, 2008 due primarily to an increase in the average cost of acquiring new members during the remainder of 2008, as well as an increase in stock-based compensation costs from additional equity grants to our marketing and advertising employees.
-Other factors that may impact our marketing and advertising expenses and the average cost of acquiring new members include the amounts we spend on direct advertising and online marketing programs including paid keyword search advertising, the mix of health insurance applications submitted through our three marketing channels, the mix of marketing partners referring consumers to our website, the overall trend in costs of online marketing, seasonality patterns, the amounts we pay marketing partners to refer consumers to our website, our participation in cooperative advertising programs in which we receive reimbursements from certain health insurance carriers for a portion of our advertising costs and fluctuations in the percentage of consumers referred to our website who submit health insurance applications.
+We expect our marketing and advertising expenses to increase in absolute dollars in the fourth quarter of 2008 compared to the third quarter of 2008 primarily due to an increase in online advertising and marketing expenditures, including paid keyword search advertising.
+As a result, we expect the average cost of acquiring new members to increase in the fourth quarter of 2008 compared to the third quarter of 2008.
+Our cost of acquisition depends significantly on the rate at which visitors to our website submit health insurance applications, particularly with respect to paid search advertising as our paid search costs are incurred on the referral of a potential member rather than on the submission of a health insurance application.
+Other factors that may impact the average cost of acquiring new members include the mix of health insurance applications submitted through our three marketing channels, the mix of marketing partners referring consumers to our website, the overall trend in costs of online marketing, seasonality patterns, the amounts we pay marketing partners to refer consumers to our website, television and radio advertising expenditures, and an increase in compensation and benefit costs for marketing and advertising personnel.
 Additionally, we may explore new marketing initiatives that increase per member acquisition costs as part of our efforts to drive more consumers to our website.